Missaukee County, Michigan

 Missaukee County (/mɪˈsɔːki/ mih-SAW-kee) is a county located in the U.S. state of Michigan.
-As of the 2020 Census, the population was 15,052.
+As of the 2020 census, the population was 15,052.
 The county seat is Lake City.

-Missaukee County is part of the Cadillac, MI Micropolitan Statistical Area.
+Missaukee County is part of the Cadillac, MI micropolitan statistical area.
 The county is considered to be part of Northern Michigan.

 History

-Missaukee County was partitioned from Mackinac County, on April 1st, 1840, due to expected population growth.
+Missaukee County was partitioned from Mackinac County, on April 1, 1840, due to expected population growth.
 In 1851, the county was attached to Grand Traverse County for legal purposes.
 It was subsequently attached to Manistee County in 1855 and Wexford County in 1869, before being organized in its own right in 1871.

 Etymology

 Missaukee County may be named after a prominent Ottawa chief, Nesaukee, who signed the treaties of 1831 and 1833.
-However, it is also said that "Nesaukee" could be interpreted as 'large mouth of the river.'
+However, it may also derive from misizaagii, meaning 'large mouth of the river' (and thus a doublet of Mississauga and massasauga).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 574 sqmi, of which 565 sqmi is land and 9.1 sqmi (1.6%) is water.